John Marshall High School (Oklahoma)

-John Marshall High School is a public high school in Oklahoma City, Oklahoma.
-The original location of John Marshall High School opened in 1950 at 9017 N University Ave., Oklahoma City, Oklahoma.
-The new location of the school opened in 2005 at 12201 North Portland Avenue, Oklahoma City, Oklahoma.
+John Marshall High School is a public high school in Oklahoma City, Oklahoma, United States.
+Its original location opened in 1950 at 9017 N University Avenue.
+The new location opened in 2005 at 12201 North Portland Avenue.

-The school is named in honor of the 4th Chief Justice of the United States (1755–1835), John Marshall.
-John Marshall was the longest working Chief Justice in Supreme Court history.
+The school is named in honor of the 4th chief justice of the United States (1755–1835), John Marshall, the longest working chief justice in Supreme Court history.

 In addition to portions of Oklahoma City, the school's attendance boundary includes Nichols Hills and The Village.

 History

-John Marshall High School has gone through several phases in its history.
-Originally opening in far North Oklahoma City 1950, it served as a high school for The Village, Britton, Quail Creek, The Greens, Val Verde and Nichols Hills.
+Originally opening in far North Oklahoma City 1950, John Marshall served as a high school for The Village, Britton, Quail Creek, The Greens, Val Verde and Nichols Hills.
 The boundaries changed several times over the years.
-In 2005 the students were split between the original campus and the new campus.
-For one semester the Oklahoma City Public Schools changed the name of the original location to Centennial High School in an attempt to use the original location as an alternative to the closed Gateway Academy.
-This did not work out and the remaining students were transferred to the new location.
+In 2005, the students were split between the original campus and the new campus.
+For one semester, the Oklahoma City Public Schools changed the name of the original location to Centennial High School in an attempt to use the original location as an alternative to the closed Gateway Academy.
+This did not work out, and the remaining students were transferred to the new location.
 The original location was finally fully closed in 2006.

-The abandoned John Marshall and its 20 acres of land are located just blocks from the incorporated community of Nichols Hills, Oklahoma Oklahoma City's historically upscale area for large pricey homes.
-The school site originally reported selling for $3 million to Pastor Eddie Baker and his nonprofit Golden Hills Ranch to use as a school for at-risk children ages 10 to 18.
+The abandoned John Marshall and its 20 acres of land are located blocks from the incorporated community of Nichols Hills, Oklahoma Oklahoma City's historically upscale area for large, expensive homes.
+The school site originally reported selling for $3 million to Pastor Eddie Baker and his nonprofit Golden Hills Ranch to use as a school for at-risk children aged 10 to 18.
 However, that deal was never completed.

 In 2013, Oklahoma City developer Richard Tanenbaum of Gardener Tanenbaum Group paid the Oklahoma City School Board $400,000 for the property.
-Demolition of the 220,000-square-foot school began in January 2015 with Tanenbaum to build an upscale 270-unit apartment complex on the site.
+Demolition of the 220,000-square-foot school began in January 2015, with Tanenbaum planning to build an upscale 270-unit apartment complex on the site.